 Consistent with its strategic goal of promoting evidence-based research by supporting increased funding for research and training and providing opportunities for networking and knowledge transfer among researchers, AAHPM offers the AAHPM Research Scholars Program to facilitate participation for AAHPM members to attend the Annual Kathleen M. Foley Palliative Care Retreat and Research Symposium of the National Palliative Care Research Center (NPCRC), cosponsored by the Hospice and Palliative Nurses Association (HPNA), American Cancer Society (ACS), Emily Davie and Joseph S. Kornfeld Foundation, and AAHPM.
-The 2017 event will be held October 24 – 26, 2017, at the Four Seasons Resort, Jackson Hole, Wyoming.
+The 2018 event will be held October 17 - 19, 2018, at the Lodge at Torrey Pines in La Jolla, California.

 Benefits and Goals

-The goal of the AAHPM Research Scholars Program is to advance the scientific endeavours of new/early investigators (who have applied for or recently received a Career Development Award) whose goal is to become independent scientists actively involved in palliative care research.
+The goal of the AAHPM Research Scholars Program is to advance the scientific endeavours of new/early investigators (who have applied for or will shortly apply for a Career Development Award) whose goal is to become independent scientists actively involved in palliative care research.
 The retreat provides an opportunity to develop attendees' individual works in progress and competency with core methodologies that are essential to conducting palliative care research.